weeeBox/mobile-system-design/exercises/file-downloader-library.md

 ## Gathering Requirements

 Clarifying requirements is crucial.
-Don't jump into the solution before understanding the problem deeply.
+Avoid proceeding to the solution before establishing a deep understanding of the problem.
 Here are some example questions and considerations for iOS and Android:

 > **Candidate**: "Are we designing a part of an application or a general-purpose library?"
 > **Interviewer**: "A general-purpose library."